-From the investor’s point of view, the process for claiming tax relief is quite straightforward, the difficulty rests with the company and its ability to meet all the qualifying conditions.
+From the investor’s point of view, the process for claiming tax relief is quite straightforward, though there may be some planning opportunities to consider in order to achieve optimal tax benefits.
+The main difficulties around both schemes’ rests with the company and its ability to meet all the qualifying conditions.

 It is the potentially substantial tax reliefs which will encourage investors to subscribe for the shares being issued by the qualifying company.
 A summary of the reliefs are set out below.

 There are numerous conditions that must be satisfied by the company and the importance of obtaining Advanced Assurance from HMRC must not be understated.
 A summary of the main conditions are included in the table of key differences below, in addition to which the company must be unquoted, have a UK tax presence and not be a subsidiary of another company.
 There must be a clear risk to the investor’s capital and the money raised must be used for a qualifying purpose, which is either:

 - a qualifying trade (exclusions include commodities trading, legal/financial services, property development or property backed trades such as hotels, nursing homes etc. and passive activities such as hire/rental businesses)

 - preparing to carry out a qualifying trade

 - research and development that’s expected to lead to a qualifying trade

 * Knowledge Intensive Companies are typically those with high research and development costs.

 It is important to note that tax reliefs will be withheld or withdrawn from the investors if the company does not satisfy the conditions for at least 3 years after the investment is made.